Simratt/Assasin/README.md

 # Assassin
-An AI Discord bot that hosts a game of assassin
+An AI discord bot that hosts a game of Assassin.